fpereiro/gotoB/tutorial/tutorial.md

 The browser, when receiving HTML, CSS and js, starts putting things on the screen - and that's what you see when the page is fully loaded.

-### The two sides of a webapp

-You might have heard the terms *frontend*, *backend*, *browser* and *server* in the context of webapps.
-These terms are fundamentally important.

-The terms *frontend* and *browser* refer to the same thing: the HTML, CSS and js that gets loaded in the browser and is seen by your users.
-The client code is the program that a web browser runs.

-The terms *backend* and *server* refer to the same thing: a program that provides files (like HTML, CSS and js, plus images) to a web browser, and also handles other operations like storing user data.
-The backend code is a program run on a server connected to the internet (if you're starting out, it might also be good to know that a server is merely a computer running somewhere 24/7).

-The *frontend* and the *backend* - or the *client* and the *server*, if you prefer - interact with each other through the internet.

-**In essence, a webapp is two programs: one that runs on a web browser and another one that runs on a server**.
-Frontend and backend are the two sides of the coin of a webapp.
-To fully build a webapp, you need to do both.

-This tutorial only covers the frontend aspect of webapp development.
-We will however learn how to make requests to the backend so that when you get around to write your server, your frontend will be ready for it!

 ### Is it a webpage or is it a webapp?